pwintermantel/owncloud-docker/README.md

 }
 ```

-Make shure you block the port `8001` in your firewall or bind the docker-compose.yml port configuration to "127.0.0.1:8001:80" to prevent bypassing the ssl proxy.
+Make sure you block the port `8001` in your firewall or bind the docker-compose.yml port configuration to "127.0.0.1:8001:80" to prevent bypassing the ssl proxy.

 ## Other settings